 Considering that Indonesia has a population of 250 million that is still growing, it creates 3 million new customers every year.
 Given the booming economy, the market is, generally speaking, still far from saturated.
 Indonesia ranks among the top countries for foreign investment and the government is working to make foreign investment in Indonesia easier – a great place to find a business partner.

 If you are new to South East Asia, this might be a big surprise for you.
-Indonesians love to smile nearly all the time, talk at any occassion and sometimes exagerrate.
+Indonesians love to smile nearly all the time, talk on any occasion and sometimes exaggerate.
 These cultural features also apply to business dealings.
 A local businessman can smile at you even if made a mistake and all of your money got wasted.
 Especially if you do not understand the language, do not suppose things are running smoothly when the partner is smiling or even laughing and bring an interpreter to the business meeting.

 Special attention should be paid to the word Inshyallah.
-While this word could be translated as “with the God´s will”, literally it means that something good or important is most probably not going to come true.
+While this word could be translated as “with God’s will”, literally it means that something good or important is most probably not going to come true.
 Easier to identify is the collocation mudah-mudahan, translatable as hopefully and expressing speaker´s wish.

 It can also easily happen, that your potential business partner will promise something he can or will actually barely influence.
 Your cultural awareness should protect you from further disappointment.
-Moreover, you understand now that there are better sources to rely on than words of a company representative – for example data from annual report.
+Moreover, you understand now that there are better sources to rely on than the words of a company representative – for example, data from an annual report.

 When you want to really know, how your new business partner may represent your company.
-Make sure about his company legal status first, check his complete catalogue, visit his office and warehouse.
+Make sure about his company’s legal status first, check his complete catalog, visit his office and warehouse.
 Count the number of products.
 Then have a look at the turnover and other figures in the annual report.
 You instantly get an idea, how big your business might grow in a few years with this business partner.
-If still relevant, check the catalogue again, pick a similar product to the one you would like to sell in Indonesia and contact the producer to find out, how he feels about the cooperation with his current representative in Indonesia so far.
+If still relevant, check the catalog again, pick a similar product to the one you would like to sell in Indonesia, and contact the producer to find out, how he feels about the cooperation with his current representative in Indonesia so far.